 Alongside her doctoral research, VanJessica has an interest in public history.
 This interest was first sparked by the Penn & Slavery Project when, after conducting research for the project, she was awarded the Provost Public Historian Fellowship.
 Currently, she is the Digital Historian for the Penn & Slavery Project.
 VanJessica was also the lead historian for two digital humanities projects.
 She conducted archival research for the Story Map in the William Still 200 Project, and gathered historical evidence for the Mask We Wear Project by Digital Freedom Dreams.
 She is affiliated with the Critical Museum Studies in the Center for Experimental Ethnography.
 She is also an affiliated student for the Penn Program on Race, Science, & Society.

 VanJessica is a recipient of the Presidential PhD Fellowship, Co-President of the William Fontaine Fellowship Society, Chief Editor of the Penn & Slavery Project Editorial Board, and an amateur chandler.

 Schedule office hours through VanJessica's Calendly page.
 If you need to meet outside of the times available, please reach out via email.

 B.A., English, University of Pennslyvania, 2018

-In her first year as a graduate student VanJessica researched the connections between streetcar segregation legislation and African American women serving as domestic workers in white homes in late-nineteenth-century Georgia.
-Although she does not plan to study streetcars in the future, that paper, and eventually her Jane Johnson project raised questions about the overlaps of social and legal history.
+In her first year as a graduate student VanJessica researched the connections between street car segregation legislation and African American women serving as domestic workers in white homes in late-nineteenth-century Georgia.
+Although she does not plan to study streetcars in the future, that project, drew her attention to how the spaces Black women occupy award or deny them access to agency, freedom, and personhood.

 - Africa Since 1800